Requirements and procedures and policies related to student fees, charges and refund policies

 Registration and Administrative Fees

-A registration fee is charged at the beginning of the first academic quarter.
-An administrative fee is charged at the beginning of each academic quarter.
-These fees cover the costs of administrative processing required for each student to register for each academic quarter and are non-refundable.
+A registration fee is charged at the beginning of the first academic term.
+An administrative fee is charged at the beginning of each academic term.
+These fees cover the costs of administrative processing required for each student to register for each academic term and are non-refundable.
 See the tuition and fee schedule for current rates.

 Student and Technology Fee